ebrust77/CMC-Chatbot/README.md

-# FDA Cell Therapy CMC Bot (v1.3.1, US Only)
+# FDA Cell Therapy CMC Bot (v1.5, US Only) — With Inspection & CRL Themes

-**Fix:** Embedded KB is now a Python dict (no YAML triple-quote), so the SyntaxError you saw cannot occur.
-**Features:** RAG-lite document search + structured KB quick answers; guaranteed output and a debug panel.
+Adds **inspection/CRL themes** to the built-in reference corpus (with links to FDA Inspection Observations, Warning Letters, and FOIA Reading Room).

 ## Run
 ```bash